 Note: An assessment of seven council-owned buildings in Kāpiti has identified two in Ōtaki that are potentially earthquake-prone, Ōtaki Museum is one of them.
 Find out more here.

 A wonderful collection of colonial settler life, including a 1930s kitchen, a colonial schoolroom and barnyard.
 Changing exhibitions throughout the year.
-The Museum is on our Heritage Trail - see here.
-Click on the website link below for more information on the museum, take a virtual tour, and look up collection details in their online database.
+The Museum is on our Heritage Trail.
+See the museum's website for more information, or to take a virtual tour, and look up collection details in their online database.

 Location: 9 Elizabeth Street, Waikanae